 Whether you have a layover, overnight sleepover or you are just quickly passing through, our San Juan Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at San Juan Luis Muñoz Marín International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at San Juan Luis Muñoz Marín International Airport.

 What to Expect

 San Juan Airport (Code: SJU) consists of four interconnected, modern terminals (A, B, C and D).
 There are plenty of shops and restaurants on the airside of Terminals A, B and C, but options are currently limited in Terminal D. Most eateries and shops close down for the night, so plan accordingly.
 WiFi is available and charging stations and outlets can be found in various spots.
 For comfort, there are fee-based lounges that you can use.
 See our Airport Lounges section for locations and rates.

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Terminals A and B are cited as having good sleeping spots.
 Terminal C has undergone the most recent renovations of the 3 terminals.
 One reviewer suggested the walkway between Terminals A and B due to its relative quiet.
 Bright lights, noise and cold temperatures are often cited as sleep hindrances at SJU, so consider bringing eyeshade, ear plugs and warm layers and/or a travel blanket.
 Explore our guide to sleeping in San Juan Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there is a hotel at the airport and others nearby.
 See Airport Hotels in the airport guide below.

 Pay-per-use, Single Visit Passes & Lounge Memberships